polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ```

 Since the above **[.data]**  segment is ignored by **[eval]** as a whole, none of its children will be
-raised as signals, and inside of our data segment, we no longer need to prepend nodes' names with a `.`.
+signaled, and inside of our data segment, we no longer need to prepend nodes' names with a `.`.

 ## Expressions

 This is probably the most complex part of Hyperlambda, but if you have ever used XPath expressions,
 it shouldn't be too problematic, since they're more or less similar in nature.
 An expression is basically
-a _"pointer"_ into a sub-set hierarchy of your node structure.
+a _"pointer"_ into a sub-set of your node structure.
 For instance, the following
 expression ...

 ```